krchnacek/GeminiCLICommands/README.md

 ### `clarify_spec`

 *   **Purpose:** Initiates a combined review and clarification process for a functional specification.
-It reviews the specification for clarity, completeness, consistency, and testability, presents the feedback to the user, and then interactively clarifies and updates the functional specification, including creating or modifying test scenarios.
+It reviews the specification for clarity, completeness, consistency, and testability, presents the feedback to the user, and then interactively clarifies and updates the functional specification, including creating or modifying Gherkin test scenarios.
 *   **Why to use it:** To ensure functional requirements are robust, unambiguous, and fully tested before implementation.
-This command streamlines the process of refining specifications and preparing for development and testing.
+This command prevents breaking changes to existing features by analyzing cross-feature impacts.
 *   **How to use it:** `gemini clarify_spec <feature_id>`
 *   **What it does:**
     1. Finds the functional specification file based on the `feature_id`.
     2. Analyzes the `## Functional Specification` section for clarity, completeness, consistency, and testability.
     3. Presents the review feedback directly to the user.
     4. Interactively clarifies the feedback with the user, updating the specification based on their input.
-    5. Creates or modifies test scenarios based on the clarified specification.
+    5. Creates or modifies `.feature` files with Gherkin scenarios for E2E testing.
+    6.  **Performs cross-feature impact analysis** by scanning all existing `.feature` files in the project.
+    7.  **Requests developer approval** if conflicts with existing features are detected (APPROVED/MODIFY/REJECT).
+    8. Documents any approved changes in a `## Change Impact` section.
-    6. Updates the original specification file.
+    9. Updates the original specification file.

 ### `clarify_design`

 *   **Purpose:** Initiates a combined review and clarification process for a technical design.
 It reviews the design for soundness, scalability, maintainability, and security, presents the feedback to the user, and then interactively clarifies and updates the technical design document.
 *   **Why to use it:** To ensure the technical architecture is sound, scalable, maintainable, and secure before implementation.
-This command provides a structured way to refine design decisions and prevent costly architectural issues.
+This command prevents architectural conflicts by analyzing impacts on existing features.
 *   **How to use it:** `gemini clarify_design <feature_id>`
 *   **What it does:**
     1. Finds the technical design document based on the `feature_id`.
     2. Analyzes the `## Technical Design` section for soundness, scalability, maintainability, and security.
     3. Presents the review feedback directly to the user.
     4. Interactively clarifies the feedback with the user, updating the design document based on their input.
+    5.  **Performs cross-feature impact analysis** by scanning existing `.feature` files and technical design documents.
+    6.  **Requests developer approval** if architectural conflicts are detected (APPROVED/MODIFY/REJECT).
+    7. Documents any approved changes in a `## Change Impact` section.
-    5. Updates the original design document.
+    8. Updates the original design document.

 ### `tasks`

 *   **Purpose:** Creates or updates an implementation plan for a feature.
 *   **Why to use it:** To break down a feature into actionable tasks, define a testing strategy, and plan for documentation.
-This provides a clear roadmap for implementation.
+This command also detects potential conflicts with existing features early in the planning process.
 *   **How to use it:** `gemini tasks <feature_id>`
 *   **What it does:**
     1. Finds the feature specification file or proposes a new one.
     2. Investigates the codebase to understand the required changes.
-    3. Defines a testing strategy, including E2E tests, integration tests, and mocking.
+    3. Defines a testing strategy (TDD style, integration points, E2E coverage via `.feature` files).
-    4. Creates a documentation plan.
+    4. Creates a documentation plan (build/run instructions, deployment, E2E testing).
-    5. Drafts a list of implementation tasks.
+    5. Drafts a list of implementation tasks with mandatory final tasks (run tests + build).
+    6.  **Performs cross-feature impact analysis** to identify potential conflicts.
+    7. Presents the plan with any detected conflicts to the user.
-    6. Asks for user confirmation before saving the plan.
+    8. Asks for user confirmation before saving the plan.

 ### `implement`

-*   **Purpose:** Implements the tasks defined in the specification file.
+*   **Purpose:** Implements the tasks defined in the specification file using a strict TDD/BDD approach.
-*   **Why to use it:** To ensure that the implementation follows the plan and adheres to TDD/BDD principles.
-This command automates the cycle of writing tests, writing code, and refactoring.
+*   **Why to use it:** To ensure that the implementation follows the plan and adheres to TDD principles.
+This command automates the Red-Green-Refactor cycle for each task.
 *   **How to use it:** `gemini implement <feature_id>`
 *   **What it does:**
-    1. Finds the specification file.
+    1. Finds the specification file based on `feature_id`.
+    2. Loads context by reading `## Functional Specification` and `## Technical Design` sections.
+    3. Identifies associated `.feature` files for acceptance criteria (not executed during TDD loop).
-    2. Iterates through the unchecked tasks.
+    4. Iterates through unchecked tasks in `## Implementation Tasks`:
-    3. Writes failing tests in a BDD style (Given, When, Then).
+        *   Writes failing unit/integration tests (Red)
-    4. Writes the implementation code to make the tests pass.
+        *   Writes minimal implementation code to pass tests (Green)
-    5. Adds comments to the code to explain the "why".
-    6. Refactors the code.
+        *   Refactors for clarity and maintainability
+        *   Verifies all tests pass
-    7. Marks the task as complete in the specification file.
+        *   Marks task as complete (`- [x]`)
-    8. Commits the changes for each task.
+        *   Commits changes with descriptive message
+    5. Repeats until all tasks are complete.
+    6.  **Note:** Does NOT modify `## Functional Specification` or `## Technical Design` sections.

 ### `tests`